The Tyranny of 'Weekend Plans'

 A gym trainer once asked me about my weekend plans on a Thursday.
 As I fumbled a vague response, I saw her barely containing her excitement.
 She wanted a quick, uninteresting reply so she could share her news.
 Sure enough, she couldn't wait to tell me, "Oh, that's nice.
 I'm flying to Vancouver for the Metallica concert!"
 It's small talk masquerading as genuine interest.

-This question puts the answerer in an uncomfortable position.
+This question puts me in an uncomfortable position.
 Do we lie to meet their expectations?
 Do we give a sanitized version of our true plans?
 Or do we bother being honest and see them lose interest?

 The Answerer's Dilemma

-Explaining my weekend plans is like trying to summarize the entire Marvel Cinematic Universe in a 30-second elevator ride.
-It's a futile exercise that does a disservice to the complexity of our lives and pursuits.
+Explaining my weekend plans is like trying to summarize the Marvel Cinematic Universe in a 30-second elevator ride.
+It's a futile exercise that does a disservice to the nuances of our lives.

 For those with consistent weekend routines focused on personal growth, explaining our plans becomes as repetitive as my barber asking if I want "the usual."